swag-lang/swag/llvm/llvm/docs/CommandGuide/llvm-nm.rst

  Print only undefined symbols.

-.. option:: --version
+.. option:: --version, -V

- Display the version of the :program:`llvm-nm` executable.
+ Display the version of the :program:`llvm-nm` executable, then exit.
 Does not stack with other commands.

-.. option:: --without-aliases

- Exclude aliases from the output.

 .. option:: @<FILE>